-The MHLW shall publish a summary of monitoring inspection status based on this plan around August of the following fiscal year.
-The summary shall include the actual implementation of monitoring inspections and other inspections under inspection orders on imported foods and the results of these inspections, monitoring and guidance given to the importers and their brief results.
-The situation in the middle of the fiscal year (from April to September) shall also be published about December.
+The MHLW shall publish the status of monitoring and guidance under the Plan, including a summary of the actual implementation of inspections into imported foods, such as monitoring inspections and inspection orders, and the results of these inspections and year-over-year changes, as well as monitoring and guidance given to the importers and their brief results, by around August of the following fiscal year.
+The situation in the middle of the fiscal year (from April to September) shall also be published by around December.